 2.12 Inventories

-Raw Material is recorded at cost on a weighted average
+Raw Material is recorded at cost on a weighted average cost formula.

-Stores & spares are recorded at cost on a weighted average cost formula
+Stores & spares are recorded at cost on a weighted average cost formula.

 Finished goods and Work in progress are valued at raw material cost plus cost of conversion and attributable proportion of manufacturing overhead incurred in bringing inventories to its present location and condition.

-Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.

 2.13 Provisions and contingencies Provisions

-Provisions are recognised when there is a present obligation as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation
+Provisions are recognized when there is a present obligation as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and there is a reliable estimate of the amount of the obligation.

 Provisions are determined based on best management estimate required to settle the obligation at Balance Sheet date.
 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.

 Provisions are reviewed at each Balance Sheet date and adjusted to reflect the current best estimate.